oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 ##### The following is not working as expected and should not be used

+This example does not work correctly because the `detailed` printing does not include a newline, which is expected by the Julia printing system.
+To correctly support single line `detailed` printing, read the preceding section.

 ```julia
 function Base.show(io::IO, ::MIME"text/plain", R::NewRing)  # do not implement me like this
   print(io, "I am a new ring with a detailed printing of one line")